Curriculum

 Grades 10-12

 Spanish 2 students will continue to work on their proficiency in the four skills of the language.
 They will expand their vocabulary knowledge and start using more complex language structures, while transitioning to class communication only in the target language.
-Students will explore cultural themes such as traditions, family life and the mayas.
+Students will explore cultural themes such as traditions, family life and the Mayas.

 Prerequisites: C- or better in 2nd semester of Spanish 2, a passing grade on the Final Exam, and teacher recommendation.